home

 Hello,

 I am professor for theoretical astrophysics at Heidelberg University working at the Institute for Theoretical Astrophysics (ITA) at the Center for Astronomy (ZAH).
-My research activities focus on the formation of stars at present days and inthe early universe, on the dynamics of the interstellar medium, on astrophysical turbulence, and on the development of numerical methods for computational astrophysics.
+My research activities focus on the formation of stars at present days and inthe early universe, on the dynamics of the interstellar medium, on astrophysical turbulence, and on the development of numerical methods for computational astrophysics including advanced machine learning.

 For an overview of my curriculum vitae follow this LINK.